dockersamples/global-2018-hol/mta-dotnet/README.md

   $(docker container ls --quiet --all)
 ```

-> To start with you'll work with the Windows node directly, but at the end of the lab you'll deploy to the cluster to see how to run applications in production with Docker EE.
+> To start with you'll work with the Windows node directly, but at the end of the lab you'll deploy to the cluster to see how to run applications in production with Docker Enterprise.

 ## <a name="1"></a>Task 1: Running the app in a container